 Besides facilitating research on dam impacts, this paper contributes to water resource and dam management in the basin, by identifying vulnerable dam hotspots for targeted management.
 Through our spatiotemporal analysis of projected dam growth and hydropower potential assessment, Laos is likely the most vulnerable to future dam development.
 Thailand has the most operational (irrigation) dams and China has the highest hydropower capacity, and many discussions focus on the impact of upstream dams in China on the lower riparian states (Biba, 2012; Zawahri and Hensengerth, 2012).
 However, Laos has the most planned dams and largest expected growth in capacity.
-With high hydropower potential, even more dams could be

-- commissioned in Laos (Pholsena and Phonekeo, 2004).
+With high hydropower potential, even more dams could be commissioned in Laos (Pholsena and Phonekeo, 2004).
 Compared to the 16% of the Mekong River flow originating from China, Laos makes up 25% of the total basin area and 35% of the river flow, thus intensive dam construction in Laos could devastate regional hydrology and ecology (Baird, 2007; MRC, 2011).
-With the highest projected dam growth in Laos and the - 490 environmental importance of Laos in the Mekong Basin, we suggest focusing planning and management in Laos, such as stricter protocols enforcing environmental impact assessments and proper resettlement of affected locals prior to construction, in order to harness the advantages of dams while protecting ecosystems and native communities (Barbarossa et al., 2020; Yoshida et al., 2020).
+Our results suggest focusing planning and management in Laos, such as stricter protocols enforcing environmental impact assessments and proper resettlement of affected locals prior to construction, in order to harness the advantages of dams while protecting ecosystems and native communities (Barbarossa et al., 2020; Yoshida et al., 2020).
 Regionally, our spatiotemporal assessment could shed light on the complex power trade driven by high energy demands (Galelli et al., 2022; Soukhaphon et al., 2021).
-The electricity market involves partnerships - 495 between governments and companies, hydropower exports for national revenue, and cross-border investments in dam construction, while downstream countries are subjected to the impacts of upstream dams, entangling the countries in a mix of shared interests and water conflicts (Binh et al., 2020; Cronin, 2009).
+The electricity market involves partnerships between governments and companies, hydropower exports for national revenue, and crossborder investments in dam construction, while downstream countries are subjected to the impacts of upstream dams, entangling the countries in a mix of shared interests and water conflicts (Binh et al., 2020; Cronin, 2009).
 The Mekong is a characteristic example of a complex transboundary basin, where understanding of the electricity trade, water politics, and dam patterns could be applied to other large river basins worldwide.

-500 5 Data Availability
+5 Data Availability